 Board meetings are open to the public and are held the first Tuesday of each month at 6:30pm at 640 Main St. in Lafayette, IN

 Native to Indiana, Jesse continues to be unstoppable.
 He started his journey 16 years ago when he decided that he wanted to be a hair stylist and salon owner.
 His love and passion for doing hair has paved a pathway for him to success.
 As Jesse continues to embark on his journey, he also continues to make his mark on the community.
 Winning various awards for his volunteering and public achievements.
 Jesse also believes that family is very important.
 He too comes from large one himself.
-He and his partner of 8 years, are soon to tie the knot.
+He and his partner of 8 years, tied the knot in 2018.
 Together, they will continue to raise their teenage son and their fur babies.

 with The Area Plan Commission of Tippecanoe County.
 I joined the Board in the summer of

 2018 but have volunteered in the past for The Pride Community Center.
 I have also been involved with